 The history program is one of the most established and respected programs within the history discipline.
-It is a computer-based program in which history theory and practice receive equal emphasis as applied to both financial and managerial history issues.
-It intends to support the career objectives of those looking to enter the job market upon graduation, as well as the academic needs of those looking to pursue advanced degrees.
-Required course work covers areas critical to success in today's history workplace:
+It is a computer-based program in which history theory and practice receive equal

 - Technical history knowledge

 - Communication and interpersonal skills

 - Career-related computer literacy

 - A laptop computer is recommended, but not required, for students entering the history program.